ch-stark/pull-model-blog/pull-model-blog.md

 As a result of the feedback rules specified in manifestConfigs, the health status and the sync status from the status of the ArgoCD application are synced to the manifestwork’s statusFeedback.

-### Deploy application by the local ArgoCD server on the managed cluster.
+### Deploy application by the local ArgoCD server on the managed cluster

 After the ArgoCD application is created on the managed cluster through `ManifestWorks`, the local ArgoCD controllers reconcile to deploy the application.
 The controllers deploy the application through this sequence of operations: